Stolz/Assets/README.md

 	Assets::add('//cdn.example.com/jquery.js'));
 	Assets::add('http://example.com/style.css'));

-If your assets have no extension and autodetection fails, then just use canonical functions
+If your assets have no extension and autodetection fails, then just use canonical functions *(they accept an array of assets too)*

 	Assets::addCss('asset.css');
 	Assets::addJs('asset.js');

-*(Canonical functions also accept an array of assets)*

 If at some point you decide you added the wrong assets you can reset them and start over

-	Assets::reset(); //Both CSS and JS
+	Assets::reset(); //Reset both CSS and JS
 	Assets::resetCss();
 	Assets::resetJs();

 All methods that don't generate output will accept chaining:

 	Assets::reset()->add('collection')->addJs('file.js')->css();

 <a id="configuration"></a>